Team

 Neil Chatterjee, Director

-Neil Chatterjee currently serves as a Senior Advisor at Hogan Lovells, an industry advisor at KKR and as a Senior Advisor to the Climate Leadership Council.
-He was Chairman of the Federal Energy Regulatory Commission (FERC) Aug 2017-Dec 2017, and again Oct 2018-Nov 2020.
+Neil Chatterjee currently serves as an Advisor at Palmetto, an industry advisor at KKR, and as a Senior Advisor to the Climate Leadership Council.
+He was Chairman of the Federal Energy Regulatory Commission (FERC) from August 2017 to December 2017, and again from October 2018 to November 2020.
 His leadership at FERC broke down market barriers for the entrance of new technologies, particularly for low-carbon technologies.
 He championed streamlining FERC’s liquified natural gas application review and approval process, bolstering power grid reliability and resilience, and boosting renewable resources’ ability to compete in power markets.
 Prior to FERC, Neil served as an advisor to Senate Majority Leader Mitch McConnell (R-KY).
 He previously worked for the National Rural Electric Cooperative Association.
-He earned his BS from St. Lawrence University and his JD from University of Cincinnati.
-He runs a weekly podcast, Plugged In.
+He earned his BS from St. Lawrence University and his JD from the University of Cincinnati.
+Neil also co-hosts the podcast, “Political Climate.”

 Linnington Headshot (3).jpg